metio/terraform-provider-k8s/docs/data-sources/acme_cert_manager_io_challenge_v1_manifest.md

 Optional:

 - `client_id` (String) client ID of the managed identity, can not be used at the same time as resourceID
-- `resource_id` (String) resource ID of the managed identity, can not be used at the same time as clientID
+- `resource_id` (String) resource ID of the managed identity, can not be used at the same time as clientIDCannot be used for Azure Managed Service Identity